-The Chief Counsel’s Office provides legal advice on a variety of matters, including power plant licensing, energy forecasting, energy efficiency, clean transportation, and renewable energy programs, the California Environmental Quality Act, the Bagley-Keene Open Meeting Act, and the Political Reform Act.
-The Chief Counsel's Office manages Public Record Act requests.
-It is organized into four units.
+The Chief Counsel’s Office is responsible for providing a broad range of regulatory, counseling, adjudicative, transactional, litigation, and other legal services on all legal matters and issues that arise in the scope of the CEC carrying out its responsibilities.
+These include power plant licensing (including for renewable energy projects eligible for the Opt-In Certification Program), energy forecasting, energy efficiency (including appliance and building energy efficiency standards), clean transportation, renewable energy programs, the California Environmental Quality Act, and the Bagley-Keene Open Meeting Act.
+The Chief Counsel’s Office also manages Public Record Act requests.
+The attorneys of the Chief Counsel’s Office are organized into four units.

 Attorneys represent Commission staff that serve as an independent party in power plant license certification proceedings, compliance and enforcement matters, and other quasi-adjudicatory proceedings before the Commission.
 They advise the Commission on compliance with environmental laws, including the California Environmental Quality Act .
 Attorneys also provide legal advice to the Commission and its staff on Public Records Act, confidentiality requests, and other data collection matters as well as perform legislative analysis and varying degrees of civil litigation and administrative litigation before other state and federal agencies.